scottyhq/scottyhq.github.io/content/pages/home.md

-#### Here you will find information about my current and past research projects, and many good links.
+#### Here you will find information about my current and past research projects, and many links.

 ![My website mugshot]({filename}/images/myphoto.png)